ObelusFamily/Anythink-Market-usi0u/backend/README.md

 - [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator) - For handling unique validation errors in Mongoose.
 Mongoose only handles validation at the document level, so a unique index across a collection will throw an exception at the driver level.
 The `mongoose-unique-validator` plugin helps us by formatting the error like a normal mongoose `ValidationError`.
 - [passport](https://github.com/jaredhanson/passport) - For handling user authentication
 - [slug](https://github.com/dodo/node-slug) - For encoding titles into a URL-friendly format

+## Configuration

+Create a local `.env` file to describe db connection.
+Use `.env.template` as a starting point.

+## Operation

+Follow the instructions to install locally for [MacOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) for [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) or for [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/).

 ## Application Structure